About St. Lorcan's

-St. Lorcan’s Boys’ National School is a large all boys primary school situated in Palmerstown.
-The current enrolement is 381 and there are 24 teachers on staff.
+St. Lorcan’s Boys’ National School is an all boys primary school situated in Palmerstown.
+The current enrolment is 365 and there are 21 teachers on staff.
 St. Lorcan's Boys' National School was formerly known as St. Philomena's School.

 Prior to the construction of the present buildings the boys' school was formerly located in the south corridor of the present girls' school from 1959 - 1966.